 DAY 1: Juneau, Alaska – Embarkation: Welcome to Alaska’s capital, where your home on the water awaits.
 Come aboard, meet your crew, and unpack your adventurous spirit.
 Your course is set for glaciers, and the Tongass—the largest national forest in the U.S. (D)

-DAY 2: Tracy Arm or Endicott Arm / Stephens Passage: Your captain eyes the day’s conditions and makes a choice.
-Whether Tracy or Endicott is the Arm du jour, wake in a fjord flanked by sheer granite walls.
+DAY 2: Tracy Arm or Endicott Arm / Stephens Passage: Wake in a fjord flanked by sheer granite walls.
 Grab a hot cup of joe and take it all in from the bow.
 Cascading waterfalls.
 Drifting icebergs.
 A lazy harbor seal or two.
 Layer up with gloves and a warm hat, and hop in a skiff for a better look at the glacier—the temps drop the closer you get.
 Your expedition guide clues you in to signs of the ice ages that carved this landscape.
 The geology is fascinating and so is the wildlife.
 Keep an eye out for mountain goats, bears, and eagles.
 Make waves for Stephens Passage.
 It’s all hands on deck watching for signs of humpbacks.
 It’s a big first day!
 (BLD)

 DAY 3: Thomas Bay / Baird Glacier: Have your rubber boots handy.
 You’re in for muskeg and mud in Alaska’s backcountry.
 Hiking along Baird’s moraine, look for shimmers of gold and quartz—this area is known for it.
 The glacial outwash plains look almost lunar, but you’re not alone in this moonscape.
 The glacial valley is a nesting hot-spot for arctic terns.
 Splash away the mud before a paddle along the bay’s mossy cliff walls.
 Back on board, it’s time for a cocktail and a soak in the hot tub.
 (BLD)